dhiltonp/hexbright/programs/up_n_down/README.md

     *   Holding the button and point and changing the angle of the light with the ground you can speed up or slow down the frequency of the light.

 *   3 Clicks-Nightlight mode
     *   When sitting still, the tailcap glows red.
 When picked up, the light turns on to the brightest setting.
-If not moved for 10 seconds it dims and the tailcap glows red again.
+    *   If not moved for 10 seconds it dims and the tailcap glows red again.
+    *   Holding the button will allow adjustment of the brightness of the light.
+This brightness will be saved in EEPROM and be remembered.

 *   4 Clicks-SOS mode
     *   Light blinks SOS repeatededly in morse code